webpack-contrib/webpack-command/README.md

 - A beautiful default user experience with output driven by [`webpack-stylish`](https://www.npmjs.com/package/webpack-stylish).
 - Custom Reporters 🤯
-- Support for `webpack` configuration in any language that provides a `require` hook.
+- Support for `webpack` configuration in any language or compiler that provides a `require` hook.
 - Support for `webpack` configuration in `JSON`, `YAML`, or `JavaScript`.
 - Highly focused on the User Experience and UX details.